oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

     }
     leaf bitmask {
       type uint16;
       description
-        "Bitmask values can be encoded as a 1- or 2-byte bitmask.
-         When a single byte is specified, it matches byte 13 of the TCP header, which contains bits 8 though 15 of the 4th 32-bit word.
-When a 2-byte encoding is used, it matches bytes 12 and 13 of the TCP header with the bitmask fields corresponding to the TCP data offset field being ignored for purposes of matching.";
+        "The bitmask matches the last 4 bits of byte 12 and byte 13 of the TCP header.
+For clarity, the 4 bits of byte 12 corresponding to the TCP data offset field are not included in any matching.";
     }
   }